Skip to main content

 A range of personal circumstances may be considered that affected, interrupted or delayed the career path, performance or output of a staff member for a duration of time of their employment with Trinity College Dublin, which the staff member wishes the Review Panel to take into account.

-The Special Circumstances may include, but are not limited to, protective leave (for example, maternity, adoptive, parental, paternity or carer's leave); long-term caring responsibilities; illness; inability to travel abroad or to undertake field work; etc. They may be ongoing circumstances or situations of a fixed duration; the applicant is invited to indicate the time period involved.
+The Personal Circumstances may include, but are not limited to: protective leave (for example, maternity, adoptive, parental, paternity or carer's leave); long-term caring responsibilities; illness; inability to travel abroad or to undertake field work.
+They may be ongoing circumstances or situations of a fixed duration; the applicant is invited to indicate the time period involved.

 Decision

-Accommodation for Special Circumstances may be allocated to an applicant where a prima facie case for Special Circumstances is accepted by the Chair of the Committee and the Secretary to the Committee prior to the first meeting of the Committee.
-It shall then be incumbent upon the Chair to ensure that the Committee is aware that Special Circumstances apply to an applicant and how they might be appropriately taken into account / their probable impact on the applicant’s application for progression.
+Accommodation for Personal Circumstances may be allocated to an applicant where a prima facie case for Personal Circumstances is accepted by the Chair of the Committee and the Secretary to the Committee prior to the meeting of the Committee.
+It shall then be incumbent upon the Chair to ensure that the Committee is aware that Personal Circumstances apply to an applicant and how they might be appropriately taken into account / their probable impact on the applicant's application for progression.

 Information storage